BenLauwens/ThinkJulia.jl/docs/src/chap13.md

 `processfile` loops through the lines of the file, passing them one at a time to process_line.
 The histogram `hist` is being used as an accumulator.

-`processline` uses the string method replace to replace hyphens with spaces before using split to break the line into an array of strings.
+`processline` uses the function `replace` to replace hyphens with spaces before using `split` to break the line into an array of strings.
 It traverses the array of words and uses `filter`, `isalpha` and `lowercase` to remove punctuation and convert to lower case.
 (It is a shorthand to say that strings are “converted”; remember that strings are immutable, so a function like `lowercase` return new strings.)

 Finally, `processline` updates the histogram by creating a new item or incrementing an existing one.